What is VAT and how does it work?

 There are penalties for failing to register on time.

 Goods and services liable to VAT are known as 'taxable supplies'.
-Once registered you must charge VAT on all taxable supplies.
+Once registered, you must charge VAT on all taxable supplies.

-Exempt VAT supplies
+Exempt supplies

 VAT doesn't apply to everything.
-Supplies that are specifically not subject to VAT are referred to as "exempt".
+Supplies that are specifically not subject to VAT are referred to as "exempt."
 This includes insurance, financial services, postal services, health, and education, although there are exceptions in every category.

-Should you register for VAT?
+Should you register?

-If your taxable turnover is below £85,000 you don't have to register but you may be eligible to apply for 'voluntary registration'.
+If your taxable turnover is below £90,000 you don't have to register but you may be eligible to apply for 'voluntary registration'.

 There can be advantages to registering such as: